 Business majors should contact the HCB advising center at either campus.
 In order to facilitate graduation on a timely basis, all students should see an advisor each semester.
 Any course waivers or substitutions should be approved in writing and placed in the student’s file both in the College and the Registrar’s Office.

-Students who want a double major must complete an additional 18 semester hours in the second department as well as all of that department’s requirements.
+Students who want a double major, within the Heller College of Business, must complete 18 separate semester hours in each discipline.
 Students may declare a double major while completing the first bachelor’s degree.
 Usually a double major requires students to complete more than 120 semester hours for the degree.
 See an advisor for specific information.

 Second Bachelor’s Degree

 Applicants who have received a bachelor's degree from a regionally accredited college or university in the United States are eligible for admission as second bachelor's degree candidates.
 Applicants with international credentials which are the equivalent of a bachelor's degree from a four-year accredited U.S. university (as determined by an evaluation agency approved by Roosevelt University) are also eligible for admission as second bachelor's degree candidates.
 Official transcripts from each college previously attended are required along with the admission application and fee.